vespa-engine/documentation/en/performance/vespa-query-tracing.md

 </pre>
 </div>

+With fewer matches to rank using the tensor expression the latency decreases.
+In this query case, latency is strictly linear with number of matches.

 The `querytime` of the unconstrained search was around 120 ms which is on the high side for real time serving.
 We can optimize this as well by adding `fast-search` to the mapped field tensor.
 `fast-search` is supported for `tensor` fields using sparse mapped dimensions, or mixed tensors using both sparse and dense dimensions.